axiros/axblack/README.md

 <details><summary>Changelog</summary>
+[ 2022-03-21 14:47 ]
+- Added an unprocessed `--stdin-filename` CLI switch, since some LSP servers (e.g. null-ls) send it

 [2020-10-09 19:31]
 - Changed the triple quote behaviour (keep them only in simple statements like docstrings but not assignments).
 See https://github.com/axiros/axblack/issues/6